 Performances are staged throughout the year and require extra rehearsal time, from 4 to 8 hours per week.

 Scheduled classes run from August through May, and open classes and summer workshops are available in the June and July.

-For dedicated dance students enrolled in independent school programs (homeschool, online school, half-day programs, or other alternative academic arrangements), MBT's Conservatory program offers intensive training during the day.
+For dedicated dance students enrolled in independent school programs (homeschool, online school, half-day programs, or other alternative academic arrangements), MBT's Conservatory program offers dancers additional intensive training opportunities during the day.

-The program offers additional classes totaling 19 hours of dance class per week (totaling 30-35 hours per week when combined with Pre-Professional class time), and a study room with broadband and ample desk space.
+The program offers additional classes totaling 9 hours of dance class per week and a study area with interned access and desk space.